Privatisation of public sector undertakings in India: 1999–2004

-2014–2020
+2014–2024

 Between 2014 and 2018 the BJP-led NDA government divested a total of ₹1,94,646 crore, which included minority and majority stakes of the most profitable central government establishments such ONGC-HPCL deal which was worth ₹ 36,915 crore.
 In the budgetary announcements of the financial year 2017–18, the late Finance minister Arun Jaitley announced that the government will initiate privatisation of 24 CPSUs, including Air India Limited which turned from a profit making entity into a loss making entity during the INC-UPA government during the year 2007–2008.
 This would have been the first year in which the government was on track to hit the divestment target.
 However, this did not go through as planned since the COVID-19 crisis threw the entire world economy into disarray.

 On 17 May 2020, as part of a package the Finance minister Nirmala Sitharaman announced that the government will privatise all government establishments which also includes Public sector enterprises in all the sectors.
 She also stated that in all the strategic sectors, the number of PSU's will be limited to 4.
 In strategic sectors with more than 4 PSU's, the government will privatise, merge or consolidate the PSU's under holding companies in order to reduce wasteful administrative costs.
 Nirmala Sitharaman stated that there is a need for a coherent policy where all sectors are open to private sector participation while PSU's play an important role in defined areas.

 Since financial year 1991–92 to 2017–18 the Government of India sold public assets totalling ₹3,47,439 Crore.
 In recent years, certain public sector undertakings performed reasonably well and paid significant dividends to the government, whereas other PSU's such as Air India, BSNL, and MTNL made huge losses, costing the taxpayer massive amounts of money.
 Net Profit of all 257 operating CPSEs during 2016–17 stood at ₹ 1,27,602 crore compared to ₹ 1,14,239 crore during 2015–16 showing growth of 11.70%, while Loss of loss incurring CPSEs minimized to ₹ 25,045 crore in 2016–17 compared to ₹ 30,759 crore in 2015–16 showing a decrease in loss by 18.58%.
+According to government data, 96 new CPSEs were incorporated between 2014 and 2022.